alexmorfesis/osticket-prereqs/README.md

 <h3>Step 2: Enable IIS</h3>
   <ol>
-    <li>Open the "Server Manager" on your Windows VM.
-In the Start menu, type "Turn Windows features on or off" and press Enter.
-This will open the "Windows Features" dialog.
-In the "Windows Features" dialog, scroll down or look for "Internet Information Services." </li>
+    <li>In the Start menu, type "Turn Windows features on or off" and press Enter.
+This will open the "Windows Features" dialog.</li>
-    <li>Click on "Add roles and features."</li>
-    <li>Choose "Web Server (IIS)" as a role to install.</li>
+    <li>In the "Windows Features" dialog, scroll down or look for "Internet Information Services." </li>
     <li>Add required features: CGI and Common HTTP Features.</li>
     <br />
 <p>